 (See Image 14)

-If this ‘Critical Process Died BSOD’ error occurs after installing a certain Windows 10 update, you may try uninstalling it to get rid of the issue by using the following steps:
+If this ‘Critical Process Died BSOD’ error occurs after installing a specific Windows 10 update, try uninstalling it to get rid of the issue as follows:

 a.
 Open Settings by pressing Windows + I and go to Update & Security.